mdb42/csc790-information-retrieval/project_jounal.md

 - Document loading and index merging are relatively efficient in comparison

 - Otherwise, I created a main.py entry point wrapper again to avoid dancing between directories and to better manage the parameters.

+### Current State of the Project

+- I tried batching the tokenization and had like zero improvement.
+I guess that makes sense, since it's already broken up and distributed among the workers by document, and just shuffling the data around isn't going to help.
+If we had more variety in document sizes, I imagined it might have allowed for some load balancing among the workers, but ultimately the process overhead just isn't that big to begin with.

+- So, time to think about the query process, which is basically still in its original form from the initial prototype implementation before the assignment even started.
+If this was the real world, I would actually just use a parsing library and not devote cognitive effort towards this.
+We have a new lecture now though with pseudocode for finding the intersection of two postings...

+It shows:
+- Walk through two posting lists simultaneously
+- Compare document IDs, and when they match, add to the answer
+- When they don't match, advance the pointer of the list with the smaller document ID

+Well, duh...

+I don't like it though.
+There's nothing wrong with it on its face, and I imagine something similar is already happening under the hood when using Python sets.
+The key issue is that Python sets are implemented in C, and trying to reinvent the wheel here is only going to slow things down comparably.
+I'm going to keep playing around and see if I can implement logical NOTs and more robust grouping while continuing to use Python sets.

+- So, set theory...
+To handle NOTs, we need a universal set of document IDs.
+When we see a NOT operator, we can interpret it as the universal set minus some set of terms, essentially just checking for intersection with the complement.
+This seems to work as expected, but I've surely just not yet discovered all the ways to break it.

+- I've adapted the query logic into a while loop and just extended the chain of else-ifs in the query parsing to handle the new operators and special cases.
+I actually still plan to make this recursive, and though not fully implemented yet, I did extract out the logic for gathering within parantheses and for subexpression-building into separate helper functions to make that easier when I get to it.
+I'm passing around some parameters too that I don't use yet, but I will probably need them later.

+- Lastly, I put in a quick check beforehand for if an operator is missing between two terms, and I am inserting an AND to handle it like Google does.